anhthanh96vp/node-vue-x2js/README.md

-# Base Front-end white Vuejs framework Nuxjs and Axios
+# Base Front-end with Vuejs framework Nuxjs and Axios

 ## Setup and configure project front end step by step